Need an EPC in Slough?

 More Info

-From April 2020, all existing rental properties should have a valid EPC.
-Prior to that date an EPC was only needed on new rentals.
-Penalties can be issued by the local authority for violation of this.
+From April 2020, all existing rental properties need to have a valid EPC.
+Previous to that date an EPC was only needed on new rentals.
+Penalties can be issued by the local authority for breach of this.

 What Is The Minimum Rating For A Rental Property